danvuk567/Excel_VBA-Useful-Custom-Functions/README.md

 ## Retrieving any Higher Level Parent Folder Path

-This function can get a higher level parent folder path after specifying how many folders to go back from the folder specified.
+The function *Get_relative_path_start* can retrieve a higher level parent folder path after specifying how many folders to go back from the folder specified.
 This can be useful in cases where the absolute path is not known such as when searching for the same folder in different locations.

         ' curr_path: The path specified
         ' num_folders_back: The number of prior folders specified.
 Retrieves the current folder if num_folders_back = 0